kinegratii/django-echarts/docs/api.md

 ## Tool Commands

-These command can be used from *manage.py* script.
+These command can be used from *manage.py* script,and they alse support [default options](https://docs.djangoproject.com/en/1.11/ref/django-admin/#default-options).

 ```
 python manage.py COMMAND Foo1 Foo2